Bandbbs/OAuth-docs/en.md

 # Bandbbs OAuth API documentation

-### 1. Obtian appid and appkey
+### 1. Obtian Client ID and Client Secret

-Usage
-appid：Unique id of your application appkey：The key assigned to the appid
+Client ID: The unique identifier for the application, used to identify the identity of the connected app.
+Client Secret: The secret associated with the Client ID, used to verify the application when accessing user resources.
+Scope: Used to define the type of permissions requested.

 ### 2. Add Bandbbs Account Login Button